Walter Heitler: Bristol

-as well as predicted the existence of the electrically neutral pi meson.
+as well as predicting the existence of the electrically neutral pi meson.

-While developing the theory of cosmic ray showers in 1937, he became aware of the latest experimental work in the field: the observation of cosmic ray interactions in Nuclear emulsion by Austrian physicists Marietta Blau and Hertha Wambacher.
-He mentioned this to Bristol colleague Cecil Powell, saying that the method appeared so straightforward that 'even a theoretician might be able also to do it'.
+While developing the theory of cosmic ray showers in 1937, he became aware of the latest experimental work in the field; the observation of cosmic ray interactions in nuclear emulsion by Austrian physicists Marietta Blau and Hertha Wambacher.
+He mentioned this to Cecil Powell, saying that the method appeared so straightforward that "even a theoretician might be able also to do it".
 This intrigued Powell, and he convinced theoretician Heitler to travel to Switzerland with a batch of llford emulsions and expose them on the Jungfraujoch at 3500m.
-In a letter to 'Nature' in August 1939, Heitler and Powell were able to confirm the observations of Blau and Wambacher.
-Thus Heitler had some influence in setting Cecil Powell on the first step of his path to the 1950 Nobel Prize in Physics, "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
+In a letter to Nature in August 1939, Heitler and Powell were able to confirm the observations of Blau and Wambacher—thus Heitler had some influence in setting Powell on the first step of his path to the 1950 Nobel Prize in Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".

 After the fall of France in 1940, Heitler was briefly interned on the Isle of Man for several months.

+Dublin

-Heitler remained at Bristol eight years, until 1941, when he became a professor at the Dublin Institute for Advanced Studies, which was arranged there by Erwin Schrödinger, Director of the School for Theoretical Physics.
+In 1941, Heitler became a professor at the Dublin Institute for Advanced Studies (DIAS), which was arranged there by Erwin Schrödinger, Director of the School for Theoretical Physics.
 He has been described as the "unsung hero of DIAS in the 1940s".

-At Dublin, Heitler's work with H. W. Peng on radiation damping theory and the meson scattering process resulted in the Heitler-Peng integral equation.
-During his stay in Dublin he lived at 21 Seapark Road, Clontarf, down the road from Erwin Schrödinger.
+Heitler's work with Peng Huanwu on radiation damping theory and the meson scattering process resulted in the Heitler–Peng integral equation.

+In 1942, Heitler married Kathleen Winifred Nicholson, a biologist whom he met in Bristol.
+They lived at 21 Seapark Road, Clontarf (down the road from Schrödinger), and had a son, Eric, in 1946.
+Heitler became a naturalized Irish citizen the same year.

 During the 1942–1943 academic year, Heitler gave a course on elementary wave mechanics, during which W. S. E. Hickson took notes and prepared a finished copy.
 These notes were the basis for Heitler's book Elementary Wave Mechanics: Introductory Course of Lectures, first published in 1943.
 A new edition was published as Elementary Wave Mechanics in 1945.
 This version was revised and republished many times, as well as being translated into French and Italian and published in 1949 and in German in 1961.
 A further revised version appeared as Elementary Wave Mechanics With Applications to Quantum Chemistry in 1956, as well as in German in 1961.

+Schrödinger resigned as Director of the School for Theoretical Physics in 1946, but stayed at DIAS, whereupon Heitler became Director.

+Later career

-Schrödinger resigned as Director of the School for Theoretical Physics in 1946, but stayed at Dublin, whereupon Heitler became Director.
-Heitler stayed at Dublin until 1949, when he accepted a position as Ordinarius Professor for Theoretical Physics and Director of the Institute for Theoretical Physics at the University of Zurich, where he remained until 1974, when he retired.
+In 1949, Heitler accepted a position as Ordinarius Professor for Theoretical Physics and Director of the Institute for Theoretical Physics at the University of Zurich, where he remained until his retirement in 1974.

-In 1958, Heitler held the Lorentz Chair for Theoretical Physics at the University of Leiden.
+In 1958, Heitler held the Lorentz Chair for Theoretical Physics at Leiden University.

-While in Zurich, after some years, he began writing on the philosophical relationship of science to religion.
+While in Zurich, after some years, Heitler began writing on the philosophical relationship between science and religion.
 His books were published in German, English, and French.

-Quote

-Physics eats chemistry with a spoon.